madelinegarrett/Lab-8-StatsSloths/README.md

   scale_fill_manual(values=c("#CC6666", "#9999CC", "#66CC99","cadetblue", "#E69F00", "#56B4E9", "#009E73", "#F0E442", "#0072B2", "#D55E00", "#CC79A7","#0066CC", "pink1", "#F8766D", "#00BA38", "plum3", "lightgoldenrod3", "chocolate3"))

 ```

+### Zandy's Section
+* Question: how does the level of officer initiated vs citizen initiated change based on the contact basis?
+* Findings:

 ## Team Summary:
 * I, Kevin Luth, asked which age group, when confronted by the police, fired their weapon the most.
 I found that those aged between 20 and 29 were the most likely to fire their gun.
 I mutated a column to represent the age group of the subject. the three groups I created were those under 20 years old, those between 20 and 29, and those 30 and up.
 I also filtered the dataset to show only subjects, not officers, and only those with firearms as their weapon.
 I then created a jitter plot showing the occurances of those who fired their gun and those who did not among each of the age groups.
 I changed the color of the age groups and the shape of the yes or no decisions to make it easier to tell who did what.
 I also made the height and width of each jitter smaller to make it clearer which age group and decision each point belonged to.
 I also changed the labels and title to more accurately display what they represent.